alvar-freude/Posemo/README.md

 Posemo itself has no display capabilities, but can output the results for every monitoring environment (e.g. check_mk, Nagios, Zabbix, Icinga, …).

-## This is a Pre-Release, for Developers only!
+## This is a Pre-Release!

 This is now a **usable** pre-release with limited checks.
 It is not feature comple. **See quick installation instructions below.**

-More documentation will come.
-Posemo is in active development!
+Posemo is in active development, more checks are coming!

-Some parts of the documentation are missing.
+Pull requests are welcome, feature requests too.

 ## HOWTOs and Manuals